 Yes, Taste of the Wild pet has both a nutritionist and a veterinarian on staff.

 Where is the pet food made?

-Because it matters what you feed your pet, we work hard to ensure that the production of all of our formulas adheres to strict quality and safety standards.
+Because it matters what you feed your pet, we work hard to ensure that the production of all of our recipes adheres to strict quality and safety standards.
 To learn more about how the quality of Taste of the Wild pet food is assured, check out this information.

 The information in this blog has been developed with our veterinarian and is designed to help educate pet parents.
 If you have questions or concerns about your pet's health or nutrition, please talk with your veterinarian.